 On our first morning in Big Bend National Park, Kel and I drove straight from the Panther Junction Visitor Center to the Santa Elena Canyon to hike before it got busy.

-After the hike, we took our time enjoying the incredible scenery on the drive back before calling it a day and getting dinner in Terlingua.
-If you've got one day in the park, I'd recommend the same approach.
+After the hike, we enjoyed the incredible scenery on the drive back before calling it a day and getting dinner in Terlingua.
+I'd recommend the same approach if you've got one day in the park.

 If you skip the hike at Santa Elena Canyon Trail, you'll save an hour, which you can spend in another part of the park (Chisos Basin would be my suggestion).